 Despite the extraction of caffeine, decaffeinated coffee has several things in common with espresso: cultivation, harvesting, origin, drying, roasting, extraction method and consumption.
 Clearly, each of these steps must be taken care of carefully so as not to lose the rituality associated with coffee consumption.

 We at Pontevecchio have always been involved in the production of lever espresso machines, dedicating all our experience to every aspect of coffee extraction.
 Our lever espresso machine models are suitable for the preparation of both traditional espresso and decaffeinated coffee.
-Each machine is designed to bring out the aroma of coffee and all the rituality of the gestures necessary for its preparation.